swimhelenhsu/StaRSFine/Fall2018Report.md

 To do so, we attached the inlet to the tap water from the drop down tap and the outlet pipes to a main tube connected to a peristaltic pump.
 Once the water was nearly above the level of the outlet holes, we began to run the peristaltic pump at a low rate.

 We adjusted the rate of the pump until water was flowing in and out at a steady rate.
 Eventually, we changed the inlet source of water to the sink in the lab so that there were less air bubbles coming from the source.

+One consideration during this experiment was the rate at which the team would be taking water out of the apparatus.
+To emulate the current rate that filters function at, the team settled on the idea that the apparatus could ultimately be treated as life size, with respect to the current filter extraction rates.
+This extraction rate will be considered more in the future with tests including sand, but the team tested the ability of the apparatus to pull water at a number of rates (in RPM).

+##### Test 3: Peristaltic Pump RPM to mL/second
+Once the pump's outlet was inserted into the water, the team members set up with a stopwatch and recorded values at which the pump extracted a set volume of water.

+The team repeated this experiment with a number of RPM values with multiple trials for each to test consistency and accuracy.

 ### Results and analysis
 ##### Test 1: Sand Flow Against Surface: Minimum Angle